 Sometimes, greens powders aren’t all…green.
-Brickhouse Nutrition’s Field of Greens — in addition to the leafy goodness offered by the best greens powders — also contains a unique blend of reds (a fruit supplement), prebiotics and probiotics (which both support digestion and gastrointestinal health), and a blend specifically designed to boost your metabolism.
+BrickHouse Nutrition’s Field of Greens — in addition to the leafy goodness offered by the best greens powders — also contains a unique blend of antioxidants, prebiotic fiber for digestive support, and metabolic support, all in a single daily scoop.
+The 2026 formula takes things a step further, adding a disclosed vitamin and mineral blend that includes B-complex vitamins, vitamin C, D3, and K2.

 Editor’s note: The content on BarBend is meant to be informative in nature, but it should not be taken as medical advice.
 The opinions and articles on this site are not intended for use as diagnosis, prevention, and/or treatment of health problems.
 It’s always a good idea to talk to your doctor before beginning a new fitness, nutritional, and/or supplement routine.
 Individual needs for vitamins and minerals will vary.